dncoble/CubicOptimal/to-do.md

 	cubes
 	nodes

-makeTable right now either requires setCoord or to save cubes, but i think it can be done better by using fancy search stuff

-test rotate works by rotating an identity cube, making sure it is still identity afterward.

 experiment with garbage management, does that speed up performance?

 are object files supposed to be saved as json?

-clean up code
-	can we do implements, inherits?
-	rename all those badly named classes
-	make Node classes private within their respective search algorithm

 look up Simulated Annealling